Karthik150502-2/resizify-images/README.md

 ![image](https://github.com/user-attachments/assets/f5431a26-f6ae-4615-9722-46855c49ea76)

-8. Scroll down, and you will two input boxes to enter Client Id, and the Client Secret.
+8. Scroll down, and you will see two input boxes to enter Client Id, and the Client Secret.
 Paste the Client Id and the Client secret that you had copied before here.

 9. Click on continue